nobe4/nobe4.github.io/content/privacy.md

 +++
-title = "privacy policy"
+title = "Privacy policy"
 +++

 This privacy policy covers how data is collected and processed on nobe4.fr.

 ## Data collected

-[GoatCounter](goatcounter.com) is used to perform analytics without collecting personal information.
+[GoatCounter](https://goatcounter.com) is used to perform analytics without collecting personal information.

 It is configured to collect the following information: